ezhlobo/linters/README.md

 This ESLint config is designed to be composable.

 The following base configs are available.
-You can use one or both of these configs, but they should always be first in `extends`:
+You can use one or both of these configs, but they should always be first in the configs order:

 - `@datarockets/style-guide/eslint/browser`
 - `@datarockets/style-guide/eslint/node`

 Note that you can scope configs, so that configs only target specific files.
-For more information, see: [Scoped configuration with `overrides`](#scoped-configuration-with-overrides).
+For more information, see: [Scoped configuration with `files`](#scoped-configuration-with-files).

 The following additional configs are available: